-Consistent with our empirical findings and model predictions, Hsieh and Rossi-Hansberg (2019) document evidence that employment concentration has stayed flat or even declined in all but three broad sectors (services, wholesale, and retail) in the United States from 1977 to 2013, a period during which sales concentration in most sectors have steadily increased (Autor et al., 2020).
+Our evidence further indicates that although automation has contributed to increases in sales concentration since the late 1990s, it has not raised employment concentration in the U.S. manufacturing sector.
+This finding is in line with Hsieh and Rossi-Hansberg (2019), who document evidence that employment concentration has remained flat or even declined in all but three broad sectors (services, wholesale, and retail) in the United States from 1977 to 2013, a period during which sales concentration in most sectors has steadily increased (Autor et al., 2020).